B1.3 Estimate the number of objects in collections of up to 200 and verify their estimates by counting.

 Provide each student with a copy of Appendix 3Q.4.

-Ask students to choose a pattern block and estimate the number of pattern blocks of that shape needed to completely cover the figure.
+Ask students to choose a pattern block and estimate the number of them that will be needed to completely cover the shape.

 Discuss with students strategies for making estimations and the usefulness of benchmarks.

-Remind students that this is an estimation activity.
-The chosen pattern blocks may not cover the surface of the figure exactly.
+Remind students that this is an estimation activity and that they might not be able to cover the surface of the figure exactly.

 Project the figure, if necessary.